How to Find Customers on Reddit with Social Listening

 If your keyword isn't happening often enough, you might want to try different ones or add more communities to your audience.
 If your keyword happens too frequently, you might get "notification fatigue" from all the matches.
 Make sure the results are relevant to what you are looking for.

-Sometimes you'll have some really recent conversations that pop up in your results, and that's the ideal scenario because you'll be answering a current open question/request, and you'll also get more eyes on your answer.
+Sometimes, you'll have some recent conversations that pop up in your results.
+That's the ideal scenario because you'll be answering a current open question/request, and you'll also get more eyes on your answer.

 You'll also probably get some older submissions that match your search as well.
-These can still be useful to read from a market research perspective, but most likely the original poster has already gotten their question answered and if you come in 10 months late with your product recommendation, it'll fall on deaf ears.
-I recommend saving your plugs for recent conversations, or those that have a high amount of upvotes and the thread is indexed by search engines.
+These can still be useful to read from a market research perspective, but most likely the original poster has already gotten their question answered.
+If you come in 10 months late with your product recommendation, it'll fall on deaf ears.
+I recommend saving your plugs for recent conversations, or those that have a high amount of upvotes and search engines index the thread.

 Being in the right place at the right time on Reddit can really pay off.
 By tracking the keywords that lead to business-relevant conversations, you always have an opportunity to jump into the conversation right when it happens.

-By providing a thoughtful & helpful comment early on a submission on Reddit, your comment is likely to be upvoted early in the submission's lifecycle.
-If it is one of the top comments, it tends to stay there because those are the comments that others read first, and upvote.
+If you provide a thoughtful & helpful comment early on a submission on Reddit, your comment is likely to be upvoted early in the submission's lifecycle.
+If it is one of the top comments, it tends to stay there because those are the comments that others read first and upvote.
 On top of that, if you upvote the actual submission early and add a comment, you're giving that submission a helpful boost in the Reddit algorithm.

 I personally use this method of driving traffic to my sites pretty much every day.
 I've had times when a single well-timed comment brings over 100 visitors to my site, and those are typically fairly high-intent individuals as they were already taking the time to read a Reddit submission on the topic at hand.

-There's one thing that is unique about social listening compared to most other customer acquisition channels, and that is that it requires YOU to be there and interact with your audience.
-Although this could be a turn-off for larger companies that just want to put money in the marketing machine and get customers, for earlier stage founders I would argue that this intimate relationship with your audience is a great thing.
+One unique thing about social listening compared to most other customer acquisition channels is that it requires YOU to be there and interact with your audience.
+Although this could be a turn-off for larger companies that just want to put money in the marketing machine and get customers, I would argue that this “intimate relationship” with your audience is a great thing for earlier-stage founders.

-I get hundreds of high-intent visitors a week to my website, the links I drop get indexed by Google, I learn about my target customer with every post I read, and my comments are greeted with thank yous and upvotes from the community.
-Not bad for a 20 minute investment, right?
+I get hundreds of high-intent visitors a week to my website.
+The links I drop get indexed by Google.
+I learn about my target customer with every post I read.
+I receive thank you's and upvotes from the community on my comments.
+Not bad for a 20-minute investment, right?

-GummySearch is a product born from a process, and I built it to make this process available to other early stage founders.
+GummySearch is a product born from a process.
+I built it to make this process available to other early-stage founders.
 I hope that you can find as much success with it as I have.

-So what should we track??
-That is the most important question, and it'll also depend on your business and stage that you are in.
+The most important question is that, and it’ll also depend on your business and the stage you’re currently in.

 • Product Category